 - The adoptive families in our program have been carefully evaluated by our experienced staff.
 We take the time to get to know these families well.

-- We will be there to support your decision for as long as you need us.
+- We will be there to support your decision.

 Questions and concerns about choosing adoption

 You may ask why birth parents might choose adoption for their child.